-In this work, we focus on flag FTQEC with lookup table decoding and improvements to a decoder consisting of a time decoder and a space decoder.
-For the space decoder, we first develop a technique to build the lookup table more efficiently in Section III A. With our lookup table construction method, the lookup table for a selforthogonal CSS code requires at least 87.5% less memory compared to the lookup table for a generic stabilizer code.
+For the space decoder, we first develop a technique to build the lookup table more efficiently in Section III A. With our lookup table construction method, the lookup table for a self-dual CSS code requires 75% less memory compared to the lookup table for a generic stabilizer code.
 The construction method also verifies the distinguishability of the fault set corresponding to flag circuits for syndrome measurements.
-Our construction also leads to the notion of the fault code, a linear code corresponding to the faults under circuit-level noise, which simplifies the verification of the distance of the protocol.
+This verification can tell whether particular gate orderings in the flag circuits preserve the code distance.
+Our construction also leads to the notion of the fault code, a linear code corresponding to the faults under circuit-level noise which simplifies the verification of the distance of the protocol.
 More efficient decoding schemes for the fault code can be an interesting avenue to explore in future work.
+The fault code can also be useful for improving the performance of numerical simulations of error correction schemes under circuit-level noise.

 Another optimization tool for space decoding is the MIM technique in Section III B, which could improve decoding accuracy when the number of faults in the protocol is greater than t (where $t = \lfloor (d-1)/2 \rfloor$ for the code of distance d).
-The effect of the MIM technique on the simulated storage of the hexagonal color codes is discussed in Section VC (see also Fig. 14).
-We find that for any kind of time decoder, the logical error rates are reduced, and the pseudothresholds are improved when applying the MIM technique, with greater improvements at larger distances.
+The effect of the MIM technique on the simulated storage of the hexagonal color codes is discussed in Section VC (see also Fig. 12).
+We find that for any kind of time decoder, the logical error rates are reduced and the pseudothresholds are improved when applying the MIM technique.
+Moreover, the MIM technique becomes more beneficial as the code distance increases.

-For the time decoder, we generalize the adaptive syndrome measurement technique from the previous work [38] (which is applicable to Shor-style error correction [1]) to flag FTQEC, and develop one-tailed and two-tailed adaptive time decoders in Section IV B. For a general stabilizer code in which flag FTQEC is possible, the onetailed decoder is preferable as it is compatible with any fault-tolerant quantum computation, while the two-tailed decoder is applicable to quantum memory only.
-Nevertheless, for self-orthogonal CSS codes, the two-tailed decoder is applicable to any fault-tolerant computation built from Clifford gates and application of T gates by gate teleportation using high-fidelity magic states with the help of the classical processing technique on cumulative flag vectors developed in Section IV C. The effect of the adaptive time decoders on the simulated storage is discussed in Section V D. We observe that our adaptive time decoders can improve the pseudothresholds compared to the non-adaptive (Shor) time decoder while preserving the code distance.
+For the time decoder, we generalize the adaptive syndrome measurement techniques proposed in [29] to flag FTEC, and develop one-tailed and two-tailed adaptive time decoders in Section IVB.
+For a general stabilizer code in which flag FTEC is possible, the one-tailed decoder is preferable as it is compatible with any fault-tolerant quantum computation, while the two-tailed decoder is applicable to quantum memory only.
+Nevertheless, for self-dual CSS codes, the two-tailed decoder is applicable to any fault-tolerant Clifford computation (and any quantum computation if high-fidelity magic states are provided) with the help of the classical processing technique on cumulative flag vectors developed in Section IV C. The effect of the adaptive time decoders on the simulated storage is discussed in Section V D. We observe that our adaptive time decoders can improve the pseudothresholds compared to the non-adaptive (Shor) time decoder while preserving the code distance.
 The two-tailed decoder also outperforms the one-tailed decoder.

-The two-tailed adaptive decoder without MIM in this work is similar to the adaptive strong decoder in the previous work [38], except that this work uses flag circuits instead of syndrome extraction circuits with cat states.
+The two-tailed adaptive decoder without MIM in this work is similar to the adaptive strong decoder in [29], except that this work uses flag circuits instead of syndrome extraction circuits with cat states.
 The numerical results show that using flag circuits results in a 20-35% increase of the pseudothreshold for the hexagonal color codes of distances 3, 5, 7 and 9.
-This is mainly because flag circuits have fewer state preparation and gubit measurement locations, although they have more gates.
-The previous work [38] also assumes fault-tolerant preparation of cat states, which requires verification [1] or ancilla decoding circuit [26] that can result in higher space and time overhead.
+This is mainly because flag circuits have fewer state preparation and qubit measurement locations, although they have more gates.
+[29] also assumes fault-tolerant preparation of cat states, which requires verification [1] or ancilla decoding circuit [17] that can result in higher space and time overhead.
 Thus, the pseudothresholds could be worse in that case if additional requirements are also considered.
-It should be noted that flag circuits may not outperform syndrome extraction circuits with cat states in general, as flag FTQEC for other codes may require more complicated flag circuits.
+It should be noted that flag circuits may not outperform syndrome extraction circuits with cat states in general, as flag FTEC for other codes may require more complicated flag circuits.